Job Prospects... At a glance

-Most graduates were in employment two years after completing a bachelor’s degree in civil engineering.
+Most graduates were in employment three years after completing a bachelor’s degree in civil engineering.
 Relatively few were in further study, while a significant number were overseas.
-Almost no one were receiving a benefit.
-The median salary was around $52,200.
+The median salary was around $65,000.

 We expect there to be continued demand for civil, electrical, and structural engineers in the Canterbury region as the rebuild of Christchurch continues.

-There are a number of specific engineering occupations on Immigration New Zealand’s long-term skill shortage and Canterbury skill shortage lists.
+There are a number of specific engineering occupations on Immigration New Zealand’s long-term skill shortage list and the Construction and Infrastructure Skill Shortage List (CISSL).
 The lists include, for example, civil engineer, structural engineer and electrical engineer.

 If a job appears on Immigration New Zealand’s skill shortage lists, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 The number of online job vacancies for civil engineers increased steadily until 2017, and at a slower rate over the last two years.